Zacbaron/Docs/pages/mydoc/mydoc_member_portal_authorised_contacts.md

 ### Authorised Contacts

-Member CRM has the feature of giving a member the option to create contacts for their account.
-This allows members have family members or business representatives associated to the account, to allow them to receive the benefits in their stead, or have emergency contacts.
-This feature can be greatly customised to allow anyone to be a beneficiary, have portal access, or only allow them to be an active contact for a specified amount of time.
+MEMBER CRM enables a member to associate one or more contacts for their account.
+For example, a member may create a contact for a family member, financial advisor, next of kin, or beneficiary etc.

 {% include image.html file="portal/membercontacts.png" alt="Member Contacts" caption="Member Portal Contacts" %}